emilmasoumi/rop-compiler/README.txt

 { "mov rsi, rsi; ret;" };

-This allows inserting the address of a gadget into a proceeding gadget.
+This does not allow inserting the address of a gadget into a proceeding gadget.

 Variables are mutable and cannot be explicitly typed.
 The compiler must implement type inference at compile-time, as identifiers are implicitly typed by the compiler.
 The compiler uses static type checking to ensure type safety.

 Arrays are data structures that contain a certain amount of elements and cannot be nested.
-Identifiers that are referenced inside an array are replaced with their value.
-Arrays that are referenced inside arrays are replaced with their contents and gadgets are replaced with their determined addresses.
+Identifiers that are referenced inside of an array are replaced with their value.
+Arrays that are referenced inside of arrays or gadgets are replaced with its contents.
+The determined address of a gadget cannot be referenced, thus gadgets cannot be referenced inside of gadgets, arrays or assembly code as it leads to ambiguity.
 Arrays can be defined as:

 arr = ["add", "sub", "mul", "div"];

-Arrays are evaluated to a set of subgadgets when referenced inside gadgets.
+Arrays are evaluated to a set of subgadgets when referenced inside of assembly code that reside inside of gadgets.
 When referencing the above definition of `arr` in a gadget:

 { "@arr rsp, rsp;" };